brianpos/UploadFIG/README.md

 ### 26 October 2023
 * Produce a summary output of the resources that this IG directly has dependencies on (likely from dependant packages)
-* output the above dependencies summary to a textfile via a new -odf or --outputDependenciesFile commandline parameter
+* output the above dependencies summary to a text file via a new -odf or --outputDependenciesFile commandline parameter
 * Dependent resource scan now processes StructureMap and Questionnaire (in addition to StructureDefinition and ValueSet)

 ### 24 October 2023